 There are but a few artists that can accurately render feelings.
 The emotion depicted in this painting by Tissot, is that of undying love.

-James Jacques Joseph Tissot’s painting entitled “A Winter’s Walk” is of his beautiful Irish muse and later lover, Kathleen Newton - known as “Kate” to her friends and family.
+James Jacques Joseph Tissot’s famous portrait painting entitled “A Winter’s Walk” is of his beautiful Irish muse and later lover, Kathleen Newton - known as “Kate” to her friends and family.
 Kate was born in 1854 to Charles Ashburnham Kelly, an Irish army officer who was employed by the East India Company in Lahore, India; her mother, Flora Boyd, was from Ireland.

 Kelly arranged a match for his sixteen-year-old daughter, Kate, with Isaac Newton, a surgeon in the Indian Civil Service.
 On the outward voyage to be married, however, a young sailor, Captain Pallisar, became entranced by her beauty.
 The girl nobly refused his advances but was, nonetheless, struck by the captain.
 After the marriage in 1870 and before consummation, Kate, on the advice of her pastor, explained to her new husband her love for Pallisar and the brief courtship.